This Cranberry Orange Bread is easy to make, super moist, and topped with a delicious orange glaze. Perfect for breakfast or dessert!

 - Once the bread has cooled, whisk together the confectioners' sugar and orange juice.
 Start with 1.5 tablespoons of orange juice and whisk well.
 If your mixture is too thick, slowly add a little more orange juice.
 You want the glaze to be thin enough to drizzle, but thick enough to set up on the bread.
 If the glaze is too thin, add more powdered sugar as needed.

 - Using a spoon, drizzle the glaze on top of the bread and spread it around.
-The glaze should harden up a little more after about 15-20 minutes.
+The glaze should harden up a little more after about 15 to 20 minutes.